Creating Widgets

 If you add

-flex?: FlexInputto your JSX type and usenode.flexChildrenin your Dart widget, layout just works.
+flex?: FlexInputto your wrapper props and usenode.flexChildrenin your Dart widget, layout just works.
 Users of your widget can passflex={{ direction: "horizontal", gap: 8 }}and children will arrange automatically — you don't write any layout code.

 children?: any;

-};class FuseMyCard extends StatelessWidget {
+}class FuseMyCard extends StatelessWidget {

 final FuseNode node;